|

 114. After a drum lesson, go home

-and practice it right away on the drums while it's still fresh
+the drums while it's still fresh in your head.
+Otherwise you

-in your head.
-Otherwise you tend to forget a lot of what you
+tend to forget a lot of what you learned.

-learned.
 Take lessons seriously.

-You're spending a lot of money
+You're spending a lot of money so pay attention, take notes,

-so pay attention, take notes, make charts, organize your lessons,
+make charts, organize your drum lessons, tape the lessons, and

-tape the lessons, and anything else you can think of to make
+anything else you can think of to make the most out of it.

 115. The law of reciprocation.
 If